+Water leaks can cause fires by creating short circuits as moisture hits wires and electrical devices.
+Old appliances can be risks, as can improperly vented dryers.
 Extension cords are an all-too-common source of disaster.
 Use them with caution; make sure they are appropriate for the task at hand.
 Putting an extension cord beneath a carpet is incredibly dangerous, and has caused damage or complete destruction to many a historic structure.

 Chimneys and wood stoves are another risk.
 Inspect chimneys annually, especially if they are connected to a wood stove; creosote buildup is a fire hazard mitigated through regular cleaning.
 Use adequate fire protection anywhere a wood stove is set; check your manual or call the manufacturer for guidelines, which vary by stove.
 You may need a permit to install a stove; not getting one could create problems with your homeowner’s insurance.
 Even regular furnaces should never stand alone—they should be surrounded by some type of fire-resistant enclosure, even if only drywall.
 Keep materials and debris a safe distance away from furnaces as well, at least 36″.